 What can families do to help their loved ones living with the condition?

 For someone suffering from Alzheimer's Disease or Dementia who is living at home or is in a 24 hour care facility, their families repeatedly find that other complications can arise affecting their health, quality of life and ultimately their comfort and happiness.
 Read on to find out how these extra complications can often be addressed through proper seating and correct posture.

 As the disease progresses, some sufferers may lose their ability to stand, walk and get themselves into bed or a chair.
 Paired with their cognitive decline, these physical complications put your family member at a higher risk of falling and injuries if they try to get up and move around frequently.

-Our clinical research carried out by Ulster University in three nursing homes, proved a significant reduction in falls without the need for restraints like seatbelts and harnesses.
+There has been much work to show positive results in the area of falls reduction due to the correct prescription of seating, in some cases without the need for restraints like seatbelts and harnesses.
 To accommodate the reduction in a person’s strength, Seating Matters chair features like a motorized tilt (remote operated) can help assist someone to stand from their chair.
 Another option is for a caregiver to take off one of the removable chair arms and physically assist the person with standing and sitting.

 - Complications with breathing and recurring lung infections

 A poor posture being slouched in a chair or leaning to one side can lead to many health complications, for example, you may notice that your family member suffers from recurring lung infections, or tires of talking much more quickly than they used to.

 The adjustment and support from a Seating Matters chair with various accessories and additions such as lateral supports, can often support the body and help maintain correct posture.
 This can enable the patient to breathe properly without their lung capacity being lessened by a side effect of poor posture, and therefore are likely to experience fewer lung infections and overall increased respiratory function.

 - Digestive and Urinary Tract Problems